nyp-sit/iti113/project-guide.md

 - Project artifacts
   - link to the git repository for your code (the jupyter notebook) and link to your demo app.

+**Note**
+- clearly mark the section contributed by each member
+- use the font size of 12, times new roman, single column.
+- the main content (excluding cover page, TOC and appendix) should not be more than 20 pages.
+Only highlight the key info, the details can be parked under appendix.

 ### Grading Rubrics

 #### Model Development (Individual - 20%)